-To track the movement of proteins in the gel matrix, during electrophoresis, a tracking dye is used in the sample buffer.
-A very common dye used in labs is Bromophenol Blue, which is colored at neutral and alkali pH.
-The dye contains a negative charge, due to which it moves towards the anode along with the proteins during electrophoresis.
+To track the movement of proteins in the gel matrix during electrophoresis, a tracking dye is used in the sample buffer.
+A very common dye is Bromophenol Blue, which is colored at neutral and alkali pH.
+The dye contains a negative charge, moving it towards the anode along with the proteins during electrophoresis.

-The protein gel electrophoresis technique is used in labs to analyze protein samples for:
+Protein gel electrophoresis is used in labs to analyze protein samples for:

 - Their purity

 In this article, we will cover more about protein gel electrophoresis, including the various techniques, working mechanisms, and applications in the laboratory.

 Excedr can help your lab get the technology and equipment it deserves.
 With the right equipment, you can accelerate your R&D and achieve milestones faster!
 Get your customized leasing solution now.

 Polyacrylamide Gel Electrophoresis (PAGE) is a technique used in life sciences and biotech labs to separate proteins and nucleic acids based on their electrophoretic mobility.

 Polyacrylamide is a chemical substance used to prepare electrophoretic gels that act as a sieve for biomolecules during electrophoresis.
 They are prepared by mixing acrylamide with bisacrylamide.
 The formation of gel occurs as a result of cross-linking and polymerization of these molecules by the addition of a polymerizing agent, ammonium persulfate (APS).

 The pores sizes created in the gel are inversely related to the polyacrylamide concentration or percentage.
 For example, the higher the polyacrylamide concentration, the smaller the pore size.
 Gels with high percentages are used to resolve small proteins, whereas gels with low percentages are used for large proteins.